karthi1048/karthi1048/README.md

 - ⚡ Fun fact: ...
 -->

-Currently involved in the path of learning web development, meanwhile i am also focused on strengthening my knowledge towards DSA.
+I'm currently involved in the path of learning web development, meanwhile i am also focused on strengthening my knowledge towards DSA.

 ### Skills
 - *Programming Languages I'm good at:* <div>